maravelias/myoperations-devops/README.md

 - Grafana
   - URL: `http://localhost:3000`
   - Login: `admin` / `admin`
-  - Datasources: Prometheus and Loki are pre-provisioned via `grafana/provisioning`
+  - Datasources: Prometheus and Loki are pre-provisioned via `grafana/provisioning`.
+    Note: the Loki datasource points to the fixed container IP `172.30.0.15:3100` to match the static network; update if you change the subnet or Loki IP.

 - MailHog
   - SMTP (from host): `localhost:1025`
-  - SMTP (from containers): `mailhog:1025` (service DNS)
+  - SMTP (from containers): `mailhog:1025` (servexitice DNS)
   - UI: `http://localhost:8025`

 ## Prometheus and Your Application
-The Prometheus configuration at `local-dev/prometheus/prometheus.yml` includes a job to scrape a local application exposing Micrometer metrics at `/actuator/prometheus`.
+The Prometheus configuration at `local-dev/prometheus/prometheus.yml` includes a job (`myoperations-app`) to scrape a local application exposing Micrometer metrics at `/actuator/prometheus` on port `8080`.

-- Linux hosts: The config targets `172.17.0.1:8080` (Docker bridge IP).
+- Linux hosts: The config includes `172.17.0.1:8080` (default Docker bridge) and `172.30.0.1:8080` (the custom bridge gateway used by `myoperations-network`).
 Ensure your app runs on the host at port `8080` and exposes `/actuator/prometheus`.
-- macOS/Windows (Docker Desktop): Use `host.docker.internal:8080` instead.
-In `prometheus.yml`, uncomment the `host.docker.internal` line and comment/remove the `172.17.0.1` target.
+- macOS/Windows (Docker Desktop): Use `host.docker.internal:8080` (the line is present but commented).
+Uncomment it if needed and remove/comment others to avoid duplicates.
+- Other setups: `192.168.56.1:8080` is included for common host‑only adapters (e.g., VirtualBox).
+Comment out any targets that don’t apply to your environment.

 Quick checks:
 - Verify app metrics locally:
   ```bash
   curl -f http://localhost:8080/actuator/prometheus | head
   ```
-- Verify Prometheus can reach the app: open `http://localhost:9090`, go to Status → Targets, check the `operations-app` job.
+- Verify Prometheus can reach the app: open `http://localhost:9090`, go to Status → Targets, check the `myoperations-app` job.

 ## Health Checks and Readiness
 - Check container health: